atomisthqa/failed-build-handler/README.md

 ## Running

-Your handler is a standard Node app and can be run with the following command.
+Before running your event handler application, you need to [create an Atomist API token][token].
+After creating the token, Your handler, a [TypeScript][ts] Node app, can be run with the following command.

 ```
 $ npm run serve -- ATOMIST_TOKEN